armarquez/EPlusTV/CONTRIBUTING.md

 ## Reverse Engineering Streaming Services

-When adding support for a new streaming provider (e.g., Peacock), use these tools to understand their API structure:
+When adding support for a new content provider, use these tools to understand their API structure:

 ### Browser-Based Analysis